magento/devdocs/src/cloud/project/project-patch.md

 ## Logging

-The Magento Quality Patch package logs all operations in the `<Magento_root>/var/log/patch.log` file.
+The Magento Quality Patches package logs all operations to the `<Magento_root>/var/log/patch.log` file.